Genomicsplc/ukb-pret/README.md

 optional arguments:
   -h, --help            show this help message and exit --prs-files PRS_FILES [PRS_FILES ...]
-                        Paths to files containing Polygenic Risk Score (PRS) and participant eIDs in CSV format.
-Headers should be [eid,<data_tag>], where <data_tag> is the field used to identify the PRS in the output --pheno-file PHENO_FILE
+                        Paths to two files, each containing Polygenic Risk Score (PRS) and participant eIDs in CSV format.
+                        Headers should be [eid,<data_tag>], where <data_tag>
+                        is the field used to identify the PRS in the output (REQUIRED)
+  --pheno-file PHENO_FILE
                         Paths to a file containing phenotype data and participant eIDs in CSV format.
 Headers should contain